 (iii) the authorized driver of a vehicle transporting minors, medication, medical records, food, water, equipment, or supplies during an evacuation; and

-(H) includes procedures for reporting to DADS an emergency situation that caused the death or serious injury of a minor as follows:
+(H) includes procedures for reporting to HHSC an emergency situation that caused the death or serious injury of a minor as follows:

-(i) by telephone at 1-800-458-9858 or by using the DADS website, no later than 24 hours after the death or serious injury of a minor; and
+(i) by telephone at 1-800-458-9858 or by using the HHSC website, no later than 24 hours after the death or serious injury of a minor; and

-(ii) in writing on the DADS Provider Investigation Report Form no later than five days after the center makes the report.
+(ii) in writing on the HHSC Provider Investigation Report Form no later than five days after the center makes the report.

 (4) Shelter-in-place.
 A center's plan must contain a section that includes procedures to temporarily shelter minors in place during an emergency situation.